 The major causes of biodiversity loss are forest fragmentation and non-native, invasive plants.
 Habitat size, shape, and topography all play a role in sustaining biodiversity.
-15 Connecting and expanding habitat size creates healthy and resilient biological systems that boost the performance of natural system services.
-16
+Connecting and expanding habitat size creates healthy and resilient biological systems that boost the performance of natural system services.

 Forests over 500 acres provide the habitat size necessary for breeding populations of songbirds like Scarlet Tanager, Wood Thrush and Louisiana Water Thrush.
-17 Forests over 250 acres are breeding sites for some songbirds.
-Small forests under 250 acres are nesting sites for many species.
+Currently, 500 acre forests do not exist in the township.